Strategies to Deal with Victim Mentality

 If you typically get drawn into fixing other people’s problems, chances are, you’ve attracted numerous victims into your life.
-To identify if you are in relationship with a victim mark Yes or No to the following characteristics:
+To identify if you are in a relationship with a victim, mark Yes or No to the following characteristics:

 - Is there anyone in your life who often appears inconsolably oppressed or depressed?
 Yes/No

 - Are you burned out by their neediness?
 Yes/No

 - Do these people always blame “bad luck” or the unfairness of others for their problems?
 Yes/No

 - Do you screen your calls or say you’re busy in order to dodge their litany of complaints?
 Yes/No

 - Does their unrelenting negativity compromise your positive attitude?
 Yes/No

 Give each “Yes” response one point and count your score.
 If your score is three or more then you are probably in a relationship with at victim.
 Interacting with this type of person can cause you to be irritated or drained and will make you want to avoid them.

 Strategies to Deal with a Victim Mentality:

 Set Limits with an Iron Hand and a Velvet Glove